-- type-depended optical properties in Figures 8b-d for both 355 and 532 nm wavelengths, including 95 % confidence ellipsoids.
-Figures 8b-d also present the rest of the available aerosol layer optical properties apart from the ones defined as Arabian dust.
-We assume that cases with the highest linear depolarization ratios represent the pure Arabian dust optical properties since no volcanic aerosols are present over the measurement site at the given period.
-It is also evident from the scatter plots that the aerosol sources and types are varying thus no detailed conclusions can be made for the full data set except the ones mentioned - in previous sections.
-The mean values of the Arabian dust optical properties are further reported in Table 1 along with literature values.
-The mean altitude of these layers was 1.8 ± 0.9 km; in 73 % of the cases the centre mass of the layer was located above 1 km excluding the well-mixed with anthropogenic or/and marine pollution night-time BL.
-The retrieved dust aerosol properties over the region concerning the lidar ratios fluctuated between 35(34) and 55(54) sr with a mean value of 45 ± 5 (42 ± 5) sr at 355 (532) nm.
-The values ranged between 22 (29) and 32 (35) % with an average value of 25 ± 2 (31 ± 2) % for - 290 the linear particle depolarization ratio at 355 (532) nm and 0.3 ± 0.2 (0.2 ± 0.2 , 0.3 ± 0.1) for the extinction-related Ångström exponent (backscatter-related Ångström exponent at 355/532 and 532/1064).
+lidar ratios fluctuated between 35(34) and 55(54) sr with a mean value of 45 ± 5 (42 ± 5) sr at 355 (532) nm.
+The values ranged between 22 (29) and 32 (35) % with an average value of 25 ± 2 (31 ± 2) % for the linear particle depolarization ratio at 355 (532) nm and 0.3 ± 0.2 ($0.2 \pm 0.2, 0.3 \pm 0.1$) for the extinction-related Ångström exponent (backscatterrelated Ångström exponent at 355/532 and 532/1064).
 The ratio of LRs fluctuated between 1.0 and 1.2.
-Moreover, we report on the ratio of backscatter coefficients know as color ratio (CR) between 355/523, 355/1064 and 532/1064 wavelengths.
-This ratio is usually below 1 for aerosols and can be used in a simple aerosol/cloud detection scheme but dust particles show ratios above one which complicate this rather simple and straightforward relationship.
-Note that in the - 295 literature the CR is retrieved interchangeably either from bigger to smaller wavelength or the opposite.
-In this paper we calculated the CR as smaller to bigger wavelength, therefore the expected values are above 1.
+Moreover, we report on the ratio of backscatter coefficients known as the colour ratio (CR) between the 355/523, 355/1064, and 532/1064 wavelengths.
+This ratio is usually below 1 for aerosols and can be used in a simple aerosol/cloud detection scheme, but dust particles show ratios above 1, which complicates this rather simple and straightforward relationship.
+Note that in the literature the CR is retrieved interchangeably either from bigger to smaller wavelength or the opposite.
+In this paper we calculated the CR as smaller to bigger wavelength; therefore, the expected values are above 1.
 All in all, the Arabian dust optical properties show close to 0 Ångström exponents and high linear depolarization ratios, characteristics that are similar to Saharan dust.
-Dissimilarly, Arabian dust has lower LRs and these LRs are almost equal at 355 nm and 532 nm.
-Another difference is the CRs which are well above 1 ranging from 1.1 up to 2.0 depending of the wavelength selection. - 300 To the authors' knowledge, four earlier studies have attempted to characterize the properties of dust originating from the Arabian Peninsula using the lidar technique, however, the full properties of dust were not characterised, and particularly multi-wavelength optical properties and/or linear particle depolarization values have not been simultaneously defined.
-Müller et al. (2007), using lidar observations during INDOEX (Indian Ocean Experiment, Ramanathan et al., 2001) was first to stress the lower LR values of free-tropospheric dust when originating from the Arabian Peninsula compared to that from Northern - 305 Saharan.
-However, the long-range transported Arabian dust (aged) in their study suggest smaller LR values and greater Ångström exponents than the ones reported here (Table 1).
-Similar conclusions were found by Mamouri et al. (2013) and Nisantzi et al. (2015) whose studies show lower LR for the Arabian dust over a Mediterranean site in Cyprus than dust originating from the Saharan area, based on study cases (Table 1).
-A recent study by Hofer et al. (2017) using lidar observations in Tajikistan, Central Asia also report on Middle East dust optical properties and comparisons of those to Asian dust.
-To the - 310 same direction, the study cases used over Dushanbe in Tajikistan show similar Arabian dust characteristics as in the present study (see Table 1).
+Dissimilarly, Arabian dust has lower LRs, and these LRs are almost equal at 355 and 532 nm.
+Another difference is the CRs, which are well above 1, ranging from 1.1 up to 2.0 depending on the wavelength selection.

+To the authors' knowledge, four earlier studies have attempted to characterize the properties of dust originating from the Arabian Peninsula using the lidar technique; however, the full properties of dust were not characterized, and particularly multi-wavelength optical properties and/or linear particle depolarization values have not been simultaneously defined.
+Müller et al. (2007), using lidar observations during INDOEX (Indian Ocean Experiment, Ramanathan et al., 2001), were the first to stress the lower LR values of free-tropospheric dust when originating from the Arabian Peninsula compared to that from the northern Sahara.
+However, the long-range transported Arabian dust (aged) in their study suggests smaller LR values and greater Ångström exponents than the ones reported here (Table 1).
+Similar conclusions were found by Mamouri et al. (2013) and Nisantzi et al. (2015), whose studies show a lower LR for the Arabian dust over a Mediterranean site in Cyprus than dust originating from the Saharan area, based on study cases (Table 1).
+A recent study by Hofer et al. (2017) using lidar observations in Tajikistan, central Asia, also reports on Middle East dust optical properties and comparisons of those to Asian dust.
+In the same direction, the study cases used over Dushanbe in Tajikistan show similar Arabian dust characteristics to those in the present study (see Table 1).

 A few limited studies are also available for the characterization of the Arabian dust properties using sunphotometric observations.
-Sunphotometric observations are column-integrated values which often include the contribution of BL aerosols and the contribution of non-dust aerosols (smoke, marine and anthropogenic aerosols).
-Nevertheless, Schuster et al. (2012)

-315 report a mean LR of 43 sr at 532 nm with a 39 to 43 sr range.
-On the contrary, Shin et al. (2018) result in higher LR values as 54 ± 7 sr at 440 nm and 37 ± 4 sr at 670 nm.
-The reported linear particle depolarization ratios are 0.21 ± 0.03 % at 440 nm and 0.25 ± 0.03 % at 670 nm whereas the Ångström exponent 0.18 ± 0.10 at 440/870 nm.
+Sunphotometric observations are columnintegrated values which often include the contribution of BL aerosols and the contribution of non-dust aerosols (smoke, marine and anthropogenic aerosols).
+Nevertheless, Schuster et al. (2012) report a mean LR of 43 sr at 532 nm with a 39 to 43 sr range.
+By contrast, Shin et al. (2018) result in higher LR values such as 54 ± 7 sr at 440 nm and 37 ± 4 sr at 670 nm.
+The reported linear particle depolarization ratios are 0.21 ± 0.03 % at 440 nm and 0.25 ± 0.03 % at 670 nm, whereas the Ångström exponent is 0.18 ± 0.10 at 440/870 nm.